pitermarx/pitermarx.github.io/content/posts/2023/02/history-of-philosophy/index.md

 ---
-title: "Hisory of Philosophy without any gaps"
+title: "History of Philosophy without any gaps"
 date: "2023-02-15"
 categories:
   - "links"